 Curiosity is a fundamental motivation which enables students and teachers to learn deeply.
 To develop curious learners, we provide students with a wide range of experiences and the emotional rewards which come from risk taking and knowledge building.

 Some examples of tools and structures that enable curiosity at RGLPS are:

 Interactive Whiteboards provide a highly engaging learning experience for students.
 In 24 classrooms we have Promethean Interactive Whiteboard (IWB) data projectors and sound field systems.
 All teachers have opportunities to be trained in the use of the IWB’s and link the system from their own notebook laptops.
 Our IWB systems provide highly engaging learning experiences for students and are used on a daily basis within classrooms.

 Rosanna Golf Links Primary School is fortunate enough to have all classrooms equipped with sound field systems.
 A sound field system is a sound system for schools that improves the learning environment for the entire class by improving the sound environment in the classroom.
 Designed specifically for speech sounds, these systems greatly enhance speech understanding.

 The classroom teacher wears a microphone that projects their voice throughout the classroom.
 As part of this system, each room has their own hand held microphone for students to use when speaking to their class.

 Rosanna Golf Links Primary School demonstrates an ongoing commitment to the use of technological programs and equipment.
-Children are exposed to a wide range of multimedia developments on a daily basis, with access to interactive whiteboards, computers, iPads and laptops.
+Children are exposed to a wide range of multimedia developments on a daily basis, with access to interactive whiteboards, iPads and laptops.